-Etcher is a tool which helps you to create a bootable USB flash drive from an ISO file.
-In this tutorial, we’ll show you step by step how to do it with its help in Linux.
+Etcher is a tool that helps you create a bootable USB flash drive from an ISO file.
+This tutorial will show you how to do this in Linux.

-Of course, there is always the option to use dd command to create bootable media on the command line, but even for the experienced user, that’s still a pain.
-However in this tutorial we’ll use Etcher to accomplish the task.
+Of course, there is always the option to use the dd command to create bootable media on the command line, but that’s still a pain even for the experienced user.
+However, in this tutorial, we’ll use Etcher to accomplish the task.

 How to install Etcher on Linux so You Can Create a Bootable USB

 To be able to install Etcher, you need to:

 - Add the repository key to authenticate the package source

 Installing Etcher on Ubuntu / Linux Mint / Debian

 echo "deb https://deb.etcher.io stable etcher" | sudo tee /etc/apt/sources.list.d/balena-etcher.list sudo apt-key adv --keyserver hkps://keyserver.ubuntu.com:443 --recv-keys 379CE192D401AB61 sudo apt update sudo apt install balena-etcher-electron

 Installing Etcher on Fedora / Red Hat / AlmaLinux / Rocky Linux

 sudo wget https://balena.io/etcher/static/etcher-rpm.repo -O /etc/yum.repos.d/etcher-rpm.repo sudo yum update sudo yum install -y balena-etcher-electron